 Understanding Vector and Raster Artwork

 Raster artwork is made of tiny squares called pixels.
-Pixels are like puzzle pieces, that, when arranged correctly and put together make a picture.
+Pixels are like puzzle pieces, that when arranged correctly and put together make a picture.
 You can see individual pixels if you zoom in as close as possible in an image.
 Resolution is the term used to explain how many pixels make up an image.
-Low resolution means that the image you’re looking at has less pixels per square inch.
+Low resolution means that the image you’re looking at has fewer pixels per square inch.
 High resolution means that the image has more pixels per inch.
 It’s important to know, however, that you can’t simply convert a low-resolution image to a high-resolution image.
 Only high-resolution can be converted to low-resolution, not low to high.
-Low resolution images are ideal for designing for a screen (like a website) or small-format printing (like business cards).
-High resolution images mean a larger file, but they are necessary for large-format printing.
+Low-resolution images are ideal for designing for a screen (like a website) or small-format printing (like business cards).
+High-resolution images mean a larger file, but they are necessary for large-format printing.